Chokwe Antar Lumumba

 Chokwe Antar Lumumba (born March 29, 1983) is an American attorney, activist, and politician who served as the 53rd mayor of Jackson, Mississippi, from 2017 to 2025.
-He was the 7th consecutive African-American to hold the position.
-In 2024, Lumumba and other officials in the state were indicted on corruption charges.
-He is the son of former mayor and Black nationalist activist Chokwe Lumumba, who served briefly as mayor of Jackson before his death in 2014.
+He was elected in 2017 at age 34, becoming the youngest person elected mayor in the city's history.
+Lumumba is the son of former Jackson mayor and civil rights attorney Chokwe Lumumba, who served as mayor from 2013 until his death in 2014.